Q2 2019 Bluegreen Vacations Corp Earnings Call

 Bluegreen Vacations Corporation - President, CEO & Director

-Good morning, everyone.
-Thank you for joining us today to review Bluegreen Vacations' Fourth Quarter 2018 Financial and Operating Results.
+Thank you for joining us today to review Bluegreen Vacations' Second Quarter 2019 Financial and Operating Results.
 Today's business update will be presented by Bluegreen Vacations' Chief Executive Officer, Shawn Pearson; and Chief Financial Officer, Tony Puleo.

 Shawn B. Pearson, Bluegreen Vacations Corporation - President, CEO & Director